-Successful applicants will also be eligible to receive a named award, acknowledging the significant contribution that Professor Henry Brodaty has made to the Foundation and the field of dementia over many years.
-It is awarded to one of the highest-ranking applications in any field.
+Successful Project Grant or Fellowship applicants will be eligible to receive a named award, acknowledging the significant contribution that Professor Henry Brodaty has made to the Foundation and the field of dementia over many years.
+It is awarded to one of the highest-ranking applications in any field, as decided by the Scientific Panel.